emivespa/mutant/README.md

 ## DB

 - Using Planetscale because setting up RDS would be a distraction.
-- Might be the shoddiest part of this, it's my first time using Prisma with Golang.
+- ~Might be the shoddiest part of this, it's my first time using Prisma with Golang.~
+- single DB query for both /mutant and /stats